fostimus/better-boothang/README.md

 ## Future Development
 As a user, I want to be able to select a date and time for the message to be sent to my selected BooThang.
+As a user, I want to be able to select a message perfect for specific occasions.